-3 Analytical and Numerical Results
+3 Analytical and numerical results

-The analytical calculation of the second-order cross terms for a homonuclear coupled three-spin systems with two non-vanishing dipolar couplings $\delta{1,2}$ and $\delta{1,3}$ yields lengthy expressions that depend on the powder angles α and β as well as the relative orientation of the two couplings Φ and the angle of the effective field θ with respect to the external magnetic field which is set to the magic angle for a standard FSLG sequence.
-All of these terms scale linearly with the product of the two dipolar-coupling constants $\delta{1,2}\delta{1,3}$.
+The analytical calculation of the second-order cross terms for a homonuclear coupled three-spin system with two nonvanishing dipolar couplings $\delta{1,2}$ and $\delta{1,3}$ yields lengthy expressions that depend on the powder angles α and β as well as the relative orientation of the two couplings Φ and the angle of the effective field θ with respect to the external magnetic field which is set to the magic angle for a standard FSLG sequence.
+All of these terms scale linearly with the product of the two dipolar-coupling constants $\delta{1,2}$ and $\delta{1,3}$.
 In order to illustrate the symmetry of the remaining terms, the Hamiltonian is projected on all possible three-spin tensor operators.
-The three-spin operators are defined according to reference (Garon et al., 2015) where they were first derived.
-The projections are calculated for powder angles $\alpha = \beta = 45^{\circ}$ and a relative dipole orientation $\Phi =$

-45° since many of the terms have a local maximum at this set of angles.
-The modulation frequency of the pulse sequence was set to be ten times larger than the MAS frequency to avoid any possible resonance conditions in the calculations.
-The ratio of the modulation and the MAS frequency will be noted as $z = \omega{\rm m}/\omega{\rm r}$.
-The second-order cross terms between two dipolar couplings with one spin in common lead to spin-tensor operators of rank zero to three.
-Figure 1 shows the dependence of these
+The three-spin operators are defined according to Garon et al. (2015) where they were first derived.
+The projections are calculated for powder angles $\alpha = \beta = 45^{\circ}$ and a relative dipole orientation $\Phi = 45^{\circ}$ since many of the terms have a local maximum at this set of angles.
+The modulation frequency of the pulse sequence was set to be 10 times larger than the MAS frequency to avoid any possible resonance conditions in the calculations.
+The ratio of the modulation and the MAS frequency will be noted as $z = \omega_m/\omega_r$.
+The second-order cross terms between two dipolar couplings with one spin in common lead to spin-tensor operators of a rank of zero to three.
+Figure 1 shows the dependence of these second-order three-spin cross terms as a function of the effective-field angle of the FSLG irradiation.
+The dominant terms are the and the